treynr/eggv/readme.rst

 resources.environment.local
     boolean.
 If true, the pipeline will initialize a local, single machine cluster.

-resources.environment.cloud
+resources.environment.custom
     boolean.
-(Not yet implemented) If true, the pipeline will initialize a cluster for cloud environments.
+If true, the pipeline will initialize a cluster for custom environments.
+    This option requires the scheduler option to be set.

 resources.cores
     integer.
 The number of CPU cores available to each cluster worker process.
 This